 E coli to the rescue

 But there are other strains of E coli that are protective.
-In the case of leafy green vegetables, SQ feeds the beneficial type of E coli which provides a protective barrier.
-This barrier is what crowds out other bad bacteria.
-Don’t be alarmed if you ever hear how green veggies are good because they boost levels of E coli.
+In the case of leafy green vegetables, SQ feeds the beneficial type of E coli which provides a protective barrier between you and other potentially pathogenic bacteria that reside in your gut.

 - Collard greens